 5. What are some of the industrial or social implications of your research?
 Who will benefit from the findings?

 Our research aligns with broader efforts in the field of spintronics.
 Spintronic technologies are commercially used in hard disk drives and magnetic memory.
 Future discoveries from spintronic research could enable new computing architectures, in addition to low power device operation at extremely fast speeds.
 Such devices could help us achieve energy-efficient computing platforms.

 This could potentially manifest in data centers with reduced power consumption.
 Alternatively, they could be used to develop personal or ‘edge’ computing devices with AI capabilities.
 Eventually, such research may be applied in diverse domains ranging from manufacturing to healthcare and surveillance, as it can aid in monitoring as well as recognizing faults for intervention.

-6. How do you see your research area evolving in the next 5-10 years?
+6. How do you see your research area evolving in the next decade?